Homework is always a contentious issue.

 We adopt what we think is a very common approach.

-Infant children should be heard reading by someone at home every night.
+Infant children should read with someone at home every night.
 (In school, through Phonics, children are taught to read every day: at home, we ask you to practise this.)
 There is nothing more important that you can do at home than support your child’s reading as this unlocks the whole curriculum for them.
 (It’s hard to do History or Geography if you can’t read!)
 All children have reading records, written in by parents and staff and this is a major source of communication between home and school.

 As children progress through school and become independent readers, it is inappropriate for them to be reading aloud at home; we want them to become thoroughly engrossed in books.
 The role of parents here is to support, encourage and discuss what has been read.